Advanced Technology Techniques

 Standard Half Length Orthotics

-Half-length orthotics offer a unique design, with a top cover that stops at the end of the orthotic shell – the primary component that provides support for your feet.
-This design allows them to require less room in the toe box of footwear, providing greater flexibility and ease in wearing them with different shoe styles.
+Half length orthotics where the top cover stops at the end of the orthotic shell – the main part that provides support for your feetHalf length orthotics require less room in the toe box of footwear, allowing flexibility and ease in wearing your orthotics across a range of shoe styles.

 Sporthotics

-Sports orthotics can be made for comfortable walking or tailored to a specific sport or activity.
-They are generally softer to prevent blistering and feature support modifications that depend on the sport and footwear.
+Orthotics made for sports can be designed for comfortable walking or customised for particular sports and activities.
+Sports orthotics are typically crafted from softer materials to prevent blistering and feature support modifications that are tailored to the sport and footwear.

 Slimthotics